Sora language: Person indexation

 Object indexing is not obligatory in Sora.
 In some cases, the object may be omitted or suppressed.

 Possessor of an incorporated direct object is marked by pronominal object markers, therefore Sora incorporation is not entirely a valency-reducing process like in many languages.

+Orientation/Directionality

+In Sora, there are two types of deixis marking in verb: itive (translocative, away from the argument/speaker) suffixes -a/-ə/-e/-Ø and ventive (cislocative, motion towards the argument/speaker) suffixes -ai/-ay.
+The cislocative markers sometimes also denote first person subject indexes.

 Syntax

 In Sora, the basic clausal constituent order is SOV.

+Other word orders such as SVO also frequently occur and are used to encode many information structures in narrative and daily discourses.